python/typeshed/tests/README.md

 This test compares the stdlib stubs against the objects at runtime.
 Because of this, the output depends on which version of Python and on what kind of system it is run.
-As such, if you run this test locally, it *may* complain about system-specific differences (in e.g, `socket`) that the type system has difficulty capturing.
+As such, if you run this test locally, it may complain about system-specific differences (in e.g, `socket`) that the type system and/or our stubtest settings in CI cannot capture.
 If you run into this issue, you can consider
 [running the test via Github Actions](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) on your typeshed fork.
 This ensures that the test is run in an environment